 Deadline: March 1, 2021 (noon)

 Nominations and supporting materials must be submitted by the divisional dean, who may establish an earlier deadline.
 Submit an electronic version as an email attachment to MUProvostAwards@missouri.edu.
 Name applications as follows: Year_CuratorsProf-Teach_LastFirst (e.g., 2021_CuratorsProf-Teach_TigerTruman).
-Send only the original copy of the entire proposal packet to:

 |Effective 9/1/2019||William Horner, Political Science|